chainflip-io/chainflip-squid-integration/README.md

 - `xCallNative` - Start a cross-chain swap providing the native token with message passing.
 - `xCallToken`  - Start a cross-chain swap providing an ERC20 token with message passing.

-- `executexSwapAndCall` - Egressing native swap tokens.
+- `executexSwapAndCall` - Egressing native swap tokens with a message.
 The `cfReceive` interface is expected.
-- `executexCall` - General message passing egress.
+- `executexCall` - General message passing egress without token.
 The `cfReceivexCall` interface is expected.

 My understanding is that there are several points of integration.

-- Squid adding support for `cfReceive` and `cfReceivexCall` to receive the egress calls from Chainflip.
-This is analogous to Axelar's `execute` and `executeWithToken`.
-The expected interface is defined in `ICFReceiver.sol`, a baseline for an example contract is `CFReceiver.sol` and an example of an implemented receiver is `CFReceiverMock.sol` .
+- Squid adding support for `cfReceive`  to receive the egress calls with tokens from Chainflip.
+This is analogous to Axelar's `executeWithToken`.
+I am not sure if you also aim to support pure general message passing via `cfReceivexCall` as I don't seem to see Axelar's `execute` being implemented.
+Anyway, the expected interface is defined in `ICFReceiver.sol`, a baseline for an example contract is `CFReceiver.sol` and an example of an implemented receiver is `CFReceiverMock.sol`.

 - Integrating the calls `xSwapNative`, `xSwapToken`,`xCallNative`,`xCallToken` to be able to initiate swaps through the Chainflip Vault.
 There are two options for that: